TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-12-17-off-the-beaten-path-to-upgrade-symfony-28-to-72.md

 ### Attributes Everywhere

-When we reach PHP 8.0 and Symfony 6.0, **95 % work is already behind us**.
-Symfony 6 and 7 are stabilazing and relaxing releases.
+When we reach PHP 8.0 and Symfony 6.0, **95 % of the work is already behind us**.
+Symfony 6 and 7 are stabilizing and relaxing releases.
 They're mostly about syntax sugar and more attributes.
-I would not recommend using them all blindly, just because it's PHP 8.0 syntax though.
+I would not recommend using them all blindly just because it's PHP 8.0 syntax, though.

 <br>

-But there are few worth mentioning that bring a value:
+But there are a few worth mentioning that bring a value:

 * [#[TaggedIterator]](https://symfony.com/blog/new-in-symfony-5-3-service-autowiring-with-attributes)